brianespinoza/brianespinoza/README.md

 ### Hi there 👋
 ---
-I'm currently a software developer at Quandis building data services products while leading mlitary applications.
+I'm currently a software developer at Quandis building data services products while leading military applications.
 I mostly work in the C#/.NET space though I try to keep other skills and interests sharp on the side.

 #### What other interests, you ask?
 Well, I like
 - climbing rocks (inside and outside) 🧗‍♂️